burke1791/burke-blog/src/pages/blog/2022-01-22-setting-up-checkmk-sql-server-monitoring.md

   - HomeServer
 ---
 In this post I provide a surface-level description of how I got CheckMk running on my network.

+CheckMk uses Apache, but I already have Nginx running on this machine.
+Update apache to listen on port 8080 (`/etc/apache2/sites-enabled/000-default.conf`).
+Then configure Nginx to reverse proxy traffic to apache (`/etc/nginx/nginx.conf`)

+Add the new domain `monitor.burkcules.burke` to my local DNS server (Pi-Hole).